How Indian Residents should disclose their global assets in Indian tax return

 Which income tax return to select for disclosing foreign income/asset?

-For the AY 2016-17, if you have any foreign income/asset, you cannot select ITR-1 or ITR-2A because it does not allow you to enter the details pertaining to foreign income & assets.
+If you have any foreign income/asset, you cannot select ITR-1 or ITR-4 because it does not allow you to enter the details pertaining to foreign income & assets.

-Hence, you will need to select either ITR 2 or ITR 4.
+Hence, you will need to select either ITR 2 or ITR 3.
 Let us understand which income tax you’ll need to select.
 That will actually depend on which type of income you have.
+If you dont have income from business or profession, you can use ITR 2 else use ITR 3.

 You can download the excel utility of these forms by visiting the Income Tax e-filing website www.incometaxefiling.gov.in or you can consult your CA to file your tax return.